ferranb/OKdo-Nano-C100-Developer-Kit-/README.md

     nano@nano:~$$ cat /etc/nv_tegra_release
     # R32 (release), REVISION: 7.2, GCID: 30192233, BOARD: t210ref, EABI: aarch64, DATE: Wed Apr 20 21:34:48 UTC 2022

-Note that this is the preinstalled distribution, not the one that your are going to use.
-It depends on the image you install on the SD Card or USB drive.

 # MicroUSB port

 If you have a MicroUSB cable, you can plug it in and connect it to your computer.
 Your computer will detect a